Information updated September 2019

-The city of Mayer has a potluck for seniors the first Monday of every month at 11:30 a.m. at the Mayer Community Center.
-They play games and cards, and receive prizes.
+There is a potluck for seniors the first Monday of every month at 11:30 a.m. at the Mayer Community Center.
+Games and cards are played, and prizes are won.
 All area seniors are welcome to bring a dish to pass, and enjoy the fun.

-The Mayer Baseball Club’s board members meet the last Sunday of every month at 7 p.m. at 212 1st Street NE in Mayer.
+The Mayer Baseball Club’s board members meet the first Monday of every month at 6:30 p.m. at 212 1st Street NE in Mayer.
 Leading the club are president Paul Malberg, vice president Keith Magnuson, secretary Tice Stieve-McPadden, and treasurer Harvey Ziermann.
 The charitable gambling part of the organization is led by manager Kristin Iverson, and assistant managers Mary Ann Magnuson and Tice Stieve-McPadden.
-Other board members include baseball team manager Joe Berrios, player representative Dylan Malberg, Eric Iverson, and Adam Parker.
+Other board members include player representatives Dylan Malberg, and Eric Iverson.
 Members also include the 20-man roster of baseball players.

 Baseball started in Mayer in 1906, and the Mayer Baseball Club was organized in the early 1930s.
 The team name, Mayer Blazers, was adopted in the ‘70s.
 Over the years, the Blazers have made several trips to the state tournament.
 The club currently has a young and talented 20-man roster.

 Variety is the name of the game for the Mayer Riverside 4-H Club.
-Leaders Jodi Luebke and Colleen Kelzer direct youth in a variety of activities that “cover the whole gamut.”
+Leaders April Tesch and Annalisa Bragg direct youth in a variety of activities that “cover the whole gamut.”

-Youth can learn about animals, science, biology, gardening, photography, and more.
+Youth can learn about animals, science and technology, biology, gardening, photography, food preparation, and more.
 Both individual and group work is encouraged, and the whole family can participate.

 The Mayer Sportsmen Club started more than 50 years ago, and has since evolved to become the Mayer and New Germany Sportsmen Club.